fmt4j/fmt4j/README.md

 # fmt4j

-A java formatting library using curly brackets
+A java formatting library using curly brackets.